Hiligaynon language: Additional symbols

 The apostrophe ' and hyphen - also appear in Hiligaynon writing, and might be considered separate letters.

 The hyphen, in particular, is used medially to indicate the glottal stop san-o 'when' gab-e 'evening; night'.
 It is also used in reduplicated words: adlaw-adlaw 'daily, every day', from adlaw 'day, sun'.
 This marking is not used in reduplicated words whose base is not also used independently, as in pispis 'bird'.

 Hyphens are also used in words with successive sounds of //g// and //ŋ//, to separate the letters with the digraph NG.
 Like in the word gin-gaan 'was given'; without the hyphen, it would be read as gingaan //gi.ŋaʔan// as opposed to //gin.gaʔan//.

-In addition, some English letters may be used in borrowed words.
+The diacritical marks are also sometimes used, in the same way as in the Filipino orthography.

 Grammar

 Determiners

 Hiligaynon has three types of case markers: absolutive, ergative, and oblique.
 These types in turn are divided into personal, that have to do with names of people, and impersonal, that deal with everything else, and further into singular and plural types, though the plural impersonal case markers are just the singular impersonal case markers + mga (a contracted spelling for //maŋa//), a particle used to denote plurality in Hiligaynon.